MaxCri81/JS-Course/11-Arrays/README.md

 Lecture Content

-* variables, types, operators
-* Template literals
+* Array methods
-* Input -> Prompt
+* The forEach loop
+* The Map method
+* The Filter method
+* The Reduce method
+* Chaining all them up
+* find, findIndex, findLast, findLastIndex
+* Some, every and includes
+* flat and flatMap
-* Switch statement
+* sorting array
-* Ternary operator
+* Challenges